 Trinity is a very quaint, historical town with many attractions.

 It houses provincial historic sites, breathtaking scenery, a popular open air pageant and evening theatre, whale watching tours, kayaking & spectacular coastal trails.
-From early July until Labour Day, Rising Tide Theatre stages The New Founde Lande historical pageant on Wednesdays and Saturdays, as well as scheduled dinner and night-time performances of such works as Shakespeare’s “A Midsummer Night’s Dream” and Newfoundland written productions.
+From early July until Labour Day, Rising Tide Theatre stages The New Founde Lande historical pageant, as well as scheduled dinner and night-time performances of such works as Shakespeare’s “A Midsummer Night’s Dream” and Newfoundland written productions.

 Special attention has been made to keep the history in Trinity alive.
 The remarkable preservation of buildings and artifacts makes Trinity the most notable of any heritage community in Newfoundland.
 From the special accommodations featured here, to the many other local historic establishments and activities, Trinity is proud to maintain its magnificent past.